alastairlundy/CliRunner/README.md

 * Classes and code follow the Single Responsibility Principle
 * No hidden or additional licensing terms are required beyond the source code license.
 * No imported C code - This library is entirely written in C#.
-* No lock in regarding Piping support - Use .NET's StreamWriter and StreamReader classes as inputs and outputs respectively.
+* No lock in regarding Piping support
 * Uses .NET's built in ``Process`` type.

 ## How to install and use CliRunner